staticpagesjs/core/README.md

     controller?(data: F): undefined | T | Iterable<T> | AsyncIterable<T> | Promise<undefined | T | Iterable<T> | AsyncIterable<T>>;
 }
 ```

+The `controller` may return with multiple documents, each will be rendered as a separate page.
+Alternatively it may return `undefined` to prevent the rendering of the current document.

 ## Missing a feature?
 Create an issue describing your needs!